Using an Optical Encoder to Measure Angles

 April 23, 2014

 I have interfaced a 200 LC QR145 to a DL06 PLC to show how to convert from a line count to mechanical degrees.
-This type of conversion may be useful for any application needing to know an angular measurement.
+This type of conversion may be useful for any application of optical encoder to measure angles.

 To calculate a degree measurement we divide 360 by the line count to get the number of degrees per pulse.